 6. Understand Fish Feeds and Feeding

 Living things generally have to eat in other to grow and be healthy.
 The better you feed your fishes, the bigger they become.
-Feeding isn’t limited to just quantity, but you have to also consider the quality of the feed you use for your fishes.
+Feeding isn’t limited to just quantity, but you have to also consider the quality of the feed you use for your fish.

 There are a few types of feed for your fishes, which include;